astromaddie/commloop/README.md

 * [MPICH](http://www.mpich.org/)
 * [mpi4py](https://code.google.com/p/mpi4py/)

-***Important***_: Commloop and mpi4py were written for [MPICH](http://www.mpich.org/).
-Nested spawning is not functional with OpenMPI as of the time of this release.
-MPICH must be installed before mpi4py!_
+***Important***_: MPICH must be installed before mpi4py!
+Commloop and mpi4py were written for MPICH.
+Nested spawning is not functional with OpenMPI as of the time of this release._

 ####Background